 Climaxes There are dramatic climaxes in Chekhov's stories, but the author tends to focus on the minor details and commonalities of people's lives.
 Mostly these climaxes involve moments when characters question their own morality, and they occur toward the middle of tales.
 For example, Olga in The Grasshopper and Dr. Ragin in Ward No. six both experience moments of revelation when they realize that they have deluded themselves about the way things really are.
 Sometimes climaxes occur at the end of stories—as in The Black Monk, where Kovrin hallucinates while hemorrhaging to death—but this happens less often than you would expect.
 For the most part, Chekhov plays on our expectations and leaves us guessing about how things will work out—obvious examples being The Lady with the Dog, The Darling, and Steppe.

 Protagonists Chekhov's protagonists traverse the social spectrum of Russian society: they can be young or old, male or female, sane or insane, landowners or peasants.
 He uses a depressive physician in Ward No. six (Dr. Rabin); an artistic lunatic in The Black Monk (Kovrin); and a homesick nine year-old in Steppe (Yegorushka).
 To contrast, there is a social outcast in My Life (Misail); a miserly, conceited landowner in In the Ravine (Grigori Tsybukin); a man who protests against conceited landowners in Gooseberries (Ivan); and a dissatisfied young bureaucrat in On Official Duty (Lyzhin).
 Chekhov's female characters are just as diverse: he uses a foolish but affectionate widow in The Darling (Olga); a disaffected young wife in Lady with the Dog; and a social butterfly in The Grasshopper (Olga).
-There are also two anonymous narrators, both of whom seem to be members of the gentry, in Agafya and The Night Before Easter.
+There are also two anonymous narrators, both of whom seem to be members of the gentry, in Agafya and Easter Eve.

 Setting (time) Late 19th century Imperial Russia